 Our rackety four-wheel drive ‘Toofan’ growled to life in the stillness of the forest night.
 It was dark and we had set out for a glimpse of the elusive leopard.
-In the driver’s seat was our host, Abhinav Bharti, a forest guard whose passion for the wild had been kindled ever since he was a young boy.
+In the driver’s seat was our host, Abhinav Bharti, a forest guard whose passion for the wild was kindled when he was a young boy.

 Abhinav deftly manoeuvred the jalopy over rocky boulders and whispering streams.
 It was his fourth year as forest guard in the Raoli range, and he knew the tracks of the Todgarh-Raoli Wildlife Sanctuary like the back of his hand.

-That night, with our vehicle ambling into a clearing, when Abhinav pointed ahead and said of the leopard: “He is occasionally seen sitting on that wall.”
+That night, as we drove into a clearing, Abhinav pointed ahead and said of the leopard: “He is occasionally seen sitting on that wall.”
 As he drove on, a startled Indian crested porcupine was caught in the beam of the headlights.
 Abhinav recalled another incident.
 Once, he was waiting by a road to ambush thieves who were illegally transporting sand from the sanctuary in a tractor.
 As the light of an oncoming jeep threatened to expose him, he jumped out of the way and over a nearby wall.
-When he scrambled over the wall, he surprised a leopard crouching on the other side.
+When he scrambled down, he surprised a leopard crouching on the other side.
 He exclaimed: “The animal leapt on the road to get away from me.
 The poor jeep driver was left perplexed about how a man could transform himself into a leopard!”

 Born in Rajasthan’s Pali district, 32-year-old Abhinav is convinced that wild animals do not hurt foresters.
 Wild boars have left him alone despite numerous close encounters.
 A childhood spent roaming the rugged forests of Banswara in southern Rajasthan and catching wildlife shows on television instilled in him a love for all wild creatures.